Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/mix.rst

 Mix
    Combines the two images, averaging the two.
 Lighten
    Like bleach makes your whites whiter.
-Use with a mask to lighten up a little.
+Used with a mask to lighten up a little.
 Difference
    Kinda cute in that it takes out a color.
 The color needed to turn Yellow into White is Blue.
    Use this to compare two very similar images to see what had been done to one to make it the other;